 Refusing to acquiesce to the 'way things are' attitude, Moynihan's critics, particularly feminists, continued to criticize his report well into the 1970s, accusing him of forcing a patriarchal society and blaming women for being single parents.

 While the theory correctly acknowledges that conditions such as poor housing and unequal distribution of resources for health and education lead to poverty, it inconclusively assigns laziness and lack of values to those struggling in poverty.

 The culture of poverty theory was first explained by the Anthropologist Oscar Lewis in his studies of families in Mexico and Puerto Rico.
 Lewis theorized that people living in poverty develop a distinct culture.
 This happens when, for example, children internalize feelings of hopelessness after living in poor conditions.
 According to Lewis, there are certain values that poverty perpetuates and that children internalize, making it difficult for people to escape from the cycle of poverty.

 Daniel Patrick Moynihan was another proponent of the culture of poverty theory.
-He theorized that black families in the U.S. were poor because of a number of interrelated factors.
-Things like high unemployment and high levels of female-headed households resulted in difficulties escaping from the pattern of poverty.
+He theorized that Black families in the U.S. were poor because of a number of interrelated factors.
+Things like high unemployment and high levels of households headed by single women resulted in difficulties escaping from the pattern of poverty.
 The document he wrote on this came to be known as the Moynihan Report.

 Theories about the culture of poverty tend to blame the attitudes and beliefs of people for their own predicaments and discount historical and societal conditions.
-These essentially blame the poor for being poor.
+These essentially blame people living in poverty for being poor.
 Critics like Charles Valentine identified flaws in the theories noting insufficient and skewed data being used to support assumptions and generalizations.